 In this guide, we will choose to let Bloom generate a perspective based on the data model in our graph.
 It creates categories based on labels and brings over the relationships and properties found from the data.

-However, we want to click on the button that says
+We want to click on the button that says

 The newly-generated perspective will then show up in the list of potential perspectives to choose from.
+Click

 The main Bloom window now displays, with the menu tabs along the left and the main navigation and exploration pane (called the scene) covering the rest of the window.
 The perspective categories are listed in the upper right of the scene.